Gamerman2001/ReactResort/README.md

 REACT RESORT

-This project is a resort/ hotel close.
+This project is a resort/ hotel clone.
 See the features of the rooms and you can also refine the search for the type of room you need.

 There are different rooms you can pick from.